brownbaglunch/bblfr_data/README.md

 * `location`: A string which describes where you'd like to speak (might be replaced in the future)
 * `websites`: [see below](#websites)

-### Contact
+### Contacts

-Contact field can contain your contacts on:
+Contacts field can contain your contacts on:

 * `twitter`: your twitter handle (without the `@`)
 * `mail`: your email address